The wisdom of Charlie Munger

 5 Munger quotes to make you a better investor.

-Charlie Munger passed away recently at 99 years of age.
+Charlie Munger passed away earlier this year at 99 years of age.
 Munger is perhaps best known for his association with Warren Buffett but his influence over Buffett is underappreciated.
 Before meeting Munger, Buffett was a classic value investor.

 Buffett practiced what was coined as cigar butt investing where he bought dirt cheap companies with ‘one puff’ left.
 He was able to profit off of these investments and earned enviable returns until the bull market of the 1960s started.
 As valuation levels steadily rose Buffett’s approach was no longer viable.
 He decided to give up and ended the Buffett Partnership telling his investors that he no longer understood what was happening with markets.